eleonKT/testingGit/README.md

 # testingGit
-This is my first time using GitHub so i'm gonna test it.
+This is my first time using GitHub so i'm gonna test it with a Java Exercise.

     /*
     We will check a simple exercise, the "Spider-man" sample.